white-ws/whitewingedsoul/themes/next/docs/zh-CN/MATH.md

     cdn: //cdn.jsdelivr.net/npm/katex@0.7.1/dist/katex.min.css
     # CDNJS, provided by cloudflare, maybe the best CDN, but not works in China
     #cdn: //cdnjs.cloudflare.com/ajax/libs/KaTeX/0.7.1/katex.min.css
-    # Bootcss, works great in China, but not so well in other region
-    #cdn: //cdn.bootcss.com/KaTeX/0.7.1/katex.min.css
 ```

 ### enable